openedx/edx-documentation/en_us/shared/building_and_running_chapters/creating_content/CA_ProctoredExams.rst

 When learners complete a proctored exam, either by submitting their answers or when the time expires for the exam, the proctoring session data is uploaded to the third party proctoring service provider.
-This data is reviewed for adherence to :ref:`edX's Online Proctoring Rules
-<SFD_OnlineProctoringPolicy>`, and when the review is complete, a result is
-returned for each learner who took the exam as a proctored exam.
+This data is reviewed for adherence to :ref:`edX's Online Proctoring Rules <SFD_OnlineProctoringPolicy>`, and when the review is complete, a result is returned for each learner who took the exam as a proctored exam.

 When proctoring session results become available, course staff can download a report that lists proctoring results for learners in their course.
-For more information, see :ref:`Reviewing Proctoring Results for Learners`.
+For more information, see :ref:`Proctored Exam Results`.

 ..
 For passing students, is there some visible status change for certificates
 .. etc. that is triggered to indicate that they can go ahead with requesting